-Wyoming, USA - vacation travel photos.
+Wyoming, USA.
 Trekking on national parks in the United States

 Grand Teton National Park in Wyoming, USA

 In the northwestern part of the state of Wyoming in the United States is located one of the most beautiful and most visited national parks of the United States - Grand Teton

 His motto is "Unimaginable Mountains", that is, mountains of such beauty that one could only imagine, and even then with difficulty.
 But no, they can actually be seen, and for this you only have to visit the Park Grand Teton, which, as it seemed to us, is especially beautiful in autumn.